Aloshi/EmulationStation/README.md

 Building
 ========

-EmulationStation has a few dependencies.
-For building, you'll need SDL 1.2, the SDL TTF library, the SDL image library, and Boost.Filesystem, which can easily be obtained with apt-get:
+EmulationStation has quite a few dependencies.
+For building, you'll need SDL 1.2, the SDL TTF library, the SDL image library, the SDL_gfx library, and Boost.Filesystem, which can easily be obtained with apt-get:
 ```
-sudo apt-get install libsdl1.2-dev
-sudo apt-get install libsdl-ttf2.0-dev
-sudo apt-get install libboost-filesystem-dev
-sudo apt-get install libsdl-image1.2-dev
+sudo apt-get install libsdl1.2-dev libsdl-ttf2.0-dev libboost-filesystem-dev libsdl-image1.2-dev libsdl-gfx1.2-dev
 ```

 You can build EmulationStation by simply running `make`.